 It is good practice to make sure that the final conclusion refers to the parameter defined at the start.
 This should also be non-assertive, using phrases such as ‘There is sufficient evidence to suggest…’ or conversely ‘There is insufficient evidence to suggest…’

 We have produced delivery guides (that include links to free resources) and check in tests for each section of the A Level Maths specifications:

 You may also find the following resources useful:

 Steven joined OCR in 2014 and has worked on the redevelopment of OCR’s Entry Level, GCSE (9-1), FSMQ and A Level Mathematics/Further Maths qualifications.
 He now focuses mainly on supporting the Level 3 qualifications.
 Steven originally studied engineering before completing a PGCE in secondary mathematics.
-He began his teaching career with VSO in Malawi and has taught maths in both the UK and overseas.
+He began his teaching career with VSO in Malawi and has taught maths in both England and overseas.